Jaguar’s commercial ambitions reached their zenith with this famously unsuccessful 1961 saloon flagship, whose legacy resonates to this day.

-Several months after the euphoric launch of the E-Type, Jaguar launched this radical saloon.
-Given the project name of Zenith, Mark Ten was a dashingly modern, dramatically styled leviathan of a car, conceived for the lucrative American market.
-Famed for his astute judgement, Jaguar founder, Sir William Lyons didn’t believe in customer clinics or product planning.
-Zenith was his vision of a full-sized luxury Saloon, bigger, more opulent and technically sophisticated than any European rival.
+Some six months after the euphoric launch of the E-Type, Jaguar launched this radical saloon.
+Given the project name of Zenith, Mark Ten was a dashingly modern, dramatically styled leviathan of a car, conceived specifically for the North American market.
+Famed for his astute reading of market trends, Jaguar founder, Sir William Lyons didn’t believe in customer clinics or product planning.
+The Mark Ten was his vision of a full-sized luxury Jaguar Saloon – bigger, more opulent and technically sophisticated than any European rival.

-Shockingly modern to British eyes, yet retaining an elegance of line for which Jaguar was famed, Mark Ten wove a fine line between good taste and outright showmanship.
-An ambitious and radical car, it’s failure was a huge commercial and personal blow for Jaguar’s chief executive and creative lynchpin.
+Shockingly modern to British eyes, yet retaining an elegance of line for which the marque was famed, the Mark Ten wove a fine balance between good taste and outright showmanship.
+An ambitious and defiantly modern car, its failure was a huge commercial and personal blow for Jaguar’s chief executive and creative lynchpin.

-Rushed into production underdeveloped and overweight, Mark Ten quickly ran into teething problems which led to damaging reliability and warranty issues.
-In addition, the engine that could power a contemporary E-Type to speeds of over 140 mph proved a less than sprightly performer in the weighty Zenith hull.
-American customers, used to the powerful acceleration of domestic V8’s were less than impressed.
+Hurriedly introduced underdeveloped and overweight, Mark Ten quickly ran into teething problems which led to damaging reliability and warranty issues.
+In addition, an engine which could easily power an E-Type to speeds of over 140 mph proved a less sprightly performer in the weighty Zenith hull.
+American buyers, accostomed to the powerful acceleration of domestic V8’s were less than impressed.

-So despite Jaguar’s effort, ambition and the car’s undoubted excellence, Zenith met unprecedented buyer resistance.
+So despite Jaguar’s effort, ambition and the car’s undoubted technical excellence, Zenith met unprecedented buyer resistance.
 Indeed, such was the model’s dismal sales that by 1963 Jaguar’s American distributor described it as ‘the lemon‘.
-Deemed too big and transatlantic in style for European tastes, Zenith struggled to find favour on this side of the Atlantic either.
+Deemed too vast and ostentatious in style for UK tastes, Zenith struggled to find favour on this side of the Atlantic either.
 Very quickly, it became clear Mark Ten was not going to pay its way.

-Zenith may not have been the success Lyons anticipated but Jaguar’s founder was not a man to take a setback like this lying down.
-Defeat was simply not a concept he recognised, ordering his engineers to stretch the Zenith floorpan and inner structure, resulting in the DS420 Daimler limousine – in effect a heavily restyled Mark Ten.
-The Daimler remained in production until 1992 and with over 4000 delivered, became one of the most successful and recognisable limousines ever.
-There can be few brides, visiting dignitaries or grieving families who haven’t travelled in one at some time or another.
-By the time production ceased, Zenith had been in production in one form or another for an incredible 31 years, making it possibly the longest running Jaguar platform ever.
+With over 4000 delivered, it became one of the most successful and recognisable limousines ever.
+There can be few brides, visiting dignitaries or grieving families within these Islands who haven’t travelled in one at some time or another.
+By the time production ceased in 1992, Zenith had been in production in one form or another for an incredible 31 years, making it perhaps the longest running Jaguar model line ever.